We’ve moved! We didn’t go far and look forward to seeing you in our new space located at 1255 Crescent Green Drive, Suite 200, Cary, NC 27518

 Ultimately, a well-crafted business succession plan can help ensure the company thrives long after the current owner or CEO has moved on.
 It provides peace of mind for everyone involved and helps secure the business’s legacy for future generations.
 Here are some business succession tips for business owners.

 Sudden death or incapacity will traumatically affect business owners and their families.
 If one of these unfortunate events occurs and an owner does not have a business succession plan or a Last Will and Testament in place with the help of a Cary wills lawyer, the results can be chaotic.

-Owners who do not have a succession plan may find that the future of the company lies in Probate Court.
-If a decedent does not have a Will, or if that Will does not address the future ownership of a business, North Carolina General Statutes § 29-15 states that the company will fall under the category of estate property.
+Owners who do not have a succession plan may find that the company’s future lies in probate court.
+If a decedent does not have a will or does not address the future ownership of a business, North Carolina intestate succession laws state that the company will fall under the category of estate property.